First Russian circumnavigation: Krusenstern's project and the report of the Russian-American company

-After his failure in 1799–1800 to interest the government in sponsoring the expedition, Krusenstern spent three years in his Estland' estate where he settled down to married life.
-A new opportunity to promote his project appeared during the rule of Alexander I. Krusenstern submitted his plan when the Russian government urgently needed money due to its participation in the second and the third anti-French coalitions.
-Not surprisingly that in 1802 founders of the committee for the formation of the fleet Alexander Vorontsov and rear admiral Pavel Chichagov objected against implementing the plan since development of the ground forces should be prioritized.
+After failing to garner government interest in sponsoring his expedition in 1799 and 1800, Krusenstern retreated to his Estonian estate, settling into married life.
+A new opportunity arose under the rule of Alexander I, as the Russian government faced financial strain due to its involvement in the Second and Third Coalitions against France, leading Krusenstern to resubmit his plan.

-The essence of the project remained the same.
-The Krusenstern's manuscript of 25 pages was dated January 1, 1802.
-It got to Nikolay Mordvinov who served as a vice-president of the Admiralty Board at the time when the project to launch the Kamchatka marine expedition was developing.
-Krusenstern put in the first place the Russian commercial interests, "from which the country was excluded out of its neglect."
-Thus, he suggested the all-round state support for the large private enterprises to develop shipping in the Pacific, relying on ports in Northwest America and Kamchatka.
-That would allow reducing the positions of England and the United States in the fur trade while strengthening the Russian role on the Chinese and Japanese' markets.
-The goods received in the Far East would be delivered to Saint Petersburg by sea and not through Kyakhta as it was before.
-In a long-term perspective, that would grant the Russian Empire access to Southeast Asian and Indian markets, and even creation of the Russian East India Company.
-On July 26, 1802, Alexander I personally approved the project, allowing Krusenstern to implement it by his own.
+Krusenstern's 25-page manuscript, dated January 1, 1802, eventually reached Nikolay Mordvinov, the vice-president of the Admiralty Board just, as the Kamchatka marine expedition was developing.
+Krusenstern highlighted Russian commercial interests "from which the country was excluded out of its neglect."
+He argued for robust state support for large, private enterprises to develop shipping in the Pacific and proposed using ports in Northwest America and Kamchatka to strengthen the Russian position in the fur trade while reducing the strength of England and the US.

+Goods received in the Far East would be delivered to the Saint Petersburg sea, bypassing Kyakhta, which could, over time, grant the Russian Empire access to Southeast Asian and Indian markets and help establish the Russian East India Company.
+On July 26, 1802, Alexander I approved the project, granting Krusenstern permission to implement it independently.

-In Summer 1802, Minister of Commerce Nikolay Rumyantsev and Nikolai Rezanov, on behalf of the Mainboard of the Russian-American Company, submitted a very similar project, in which they referred to the notes of Krusenstern from 1799.
-The plan by Rumyantsev and Resanov was submitted as the "most genuine statement" on July 29, 1802.
-The project aimed to deliver in Russian America all the required goods, to free the citizens of the Yakutsk region from the heavy traffic, to strengthen Russian positions in the Pacific, to start trading in China.
-By referencing to Krusenstern, it was suggested to populate the Urup island and to start trade with Japan through the mediation of indigenous people Ainu.
-To finance the expedition, they requested a loan from the State borrowing bank for 250,000 rubles for eight years at 2% per annum.
-It was also suggested to award title to a merchant Alexander Baranov.
+On July 29, 1802, Minister of Commerce Nikolay Rumyantsev and Nikolai Rezanov, representing the Main Board of the Russian-American Company, submitted a similar project, referring to Krusenstern's original 1799 proposal.
+The project sought to free the citizens of the Yakutsk region from heavy overland traffic, strengthen Russian positions in the Pacific, and expand trade with China.
+Drawing on Krusenstern's suggestion, the project proposed populating Urup Island and establishing trade with Japan through the mediation of the indigenous Ainu.
+The project required a state loan of 250,000 rubles for eight years to finance the expedition at 2% per annum.
+Additionally, the plan also suggested granting the merchant Alexander Baranov a title.